-Recipients of 2018 EMPG funding are required to implement and strive for compliance with the National Incident Management System (NIMS).
-Jurisdictions must assess their NIMS compliance through the 2018 EMPG application and identify quarterly activities to mitigate any non-compliance.
-In addition, each agency must provide their city/county ordinance which states the municipality uses the National Incident Management System as the incident management structure to respond to disasters.
-Agencies must also provide their Emergency Operations Center organizational chart (or note that they will be requesting an incident support team) and a roster of positions who will fill the incident command structure.
+Recipients of 2021 EMPG funding are required to implement and strive for compliance with the National Incident Management System (NIMS).
+Jurisdictions must assess their NIMS compliance through the 2021 EMPG application and identify quarterly activities to mitigate any non-compliance.
+In addition, each agency must provide their city/county ordinance or resolution which states the municipality uses the National Incident Management System as the incident management structure to respond to disasters.

 Emergency management and incident response activities require carefully managed resources (personnel, teams, facilities, equipment and/or supplies) to meet incident needs.
 Utilization of the standardized resource management concepts such as typing, inventorying and cataloging promote a strong national mutual aid capability needed to support delivery of core capabilities.
-Recipients of FY 2018 EMPG funds are required to participate in the statewide Kind & Typing initiative to include development of a deployable assets list that supports the Kind & Typing initiative.
+Recipients of FY 2021 EMPG funds are required to participate in the statewide Kind & Typing initiative to include development of a deployable assets list that supports the Kind & Typing initiative.